Mike Veeck

-Michael Veeck (/ˈvɛk/ VEK; born March 5, 1951) is an American professional baseball executive and team owner.
+Michael Veeck (/vɛk/ VEK; born March 5, 1951) is an American professional baseball executive and team owner.
 Veeck has worked as an executive in Major League Baseball and has owned a number of Minor League Baseball teams.
 Veeck is best known as the architect of Disco Demolition Night.
 He is the son of Bill Veeck, Hall of Fame baseball owner.

 Early life

 Veeck was born on March 5, 1951, in Tucson, Arizona.
 He was the third child of Bill Veeck and the eldest from his second marriage to Mary Frances Ackerman.
 Growing up in Maryland, he graduated from the Loyola University Maryland.
 He toured the United States with his band, The Chattanooga Glass Company.